jbrown544/interlingual-topic-modeling/README.md

 1. An interesting idea for additional exploration is to retrofit the processing pipeline introduced here with the library [tomotopy](https://bab2min.github.io/tomotopy/v0.12.2/en/).
 According to this [post by Eduardo Coronado Sroka](https://towardsdatascience.com/dont-be-afraid-of-nonparametric-topic-models-part-2-python-e5666db347a), Gensim can be difficult when using HDP and there may be advantages with tomotopy.
 Initial investigation indicated there [may be code](https://github.com/bab2min/tomotopy/blob/main/examples/lda_visualization.py) to help visualize tomotopy output using pyLDAvis.
 2. The JSON cache file currently persisting term translations could be modified to use a shared repository of translations such as a database service.
 Maintaining the information in a file is not always convenient.
 Interrogating cloud APIs for the translation of individual terms can become expensive.
 3. The parallel language sample used in this exploration did not generate ideal topic coherence.
 Investigating other translations such as public domain books may prove interesting for comparing topic models generated in works with equivalent meaning.
-4. Performing machine translations on work then applying this process also offers interesting territory for exploration.
-This is especially the case if the machine translation product introduces noise into the information potentially reducing coherence.
+4. Performing machine pre-translations on texts then applying the process developed here for comparing parallel corpora also offers interesting territory for exploration.
+This is especially the case to detect if the machine translation product introduces entropy potentially reducing coherence.

 ## More Information